One of the common questions we are asked by EU citizens living in the UK is “Can I Apply for British Citizenship with Settled Status?”

-You can apply to become a British citizen by way of naturalisation using an online form.
+Provided you meet the eligibility criteria, including the continuous residence requirement, you can apply to become a British citizen by way of naturalisation using an online form.
 You can also apply by post using Form AN entitled “Become a British citizen by naturalisation”.
 It costs £1,330 to apply.

-As part of the application you will be asked various questions relating to the eligibility criteria, including how you intend to satisfy the requirement to have sufficient knowledge of language and life in the UK.
+As part of the application, you will be asked various questions relating to the eligibility criteria, including how you intend to satisfy the requirement to have sufficient knowledge of language and life in the UK.
 The ability to communicate in English, and have knowledge of life in the UK, forms an integral part of the commitment to respect the laws, values and traditions of the UK.

-Unless exempt, you will need to have first passed the “Life in the UK” test” prior to submitting your application.
+Unless exempt, you will need to have first passed the “Life in the UK test” prior to submitting your application.
 Further, unless you are a national of a majority English speaking county, you will also need to provide evidence of:

 - an approved English speaking and listening qualification